 The question is… what comes next?

 So far I’ve talked about privacy and security but this has now grown to encompass a third realm: finance.
-Through the power of encryption and computation we now have Bitcoin, Blockchain technology and a whole Crypto world teaming with excitement that’s replacing the existing legacy financial system piece by piece.
-I can send you 1 Bitcoin without anyone’s permission, without creating an “account” at a bank or even the governments approval.
+Through the power of encryption and computation we now have Bitcoin as expertly explained by Athena Alpha, Blockchain technology and a whole Crypto world teaming with excitement that’s replacing the existing legacy financial system piece by piece.
+I can send you 1 bitcoin without anyone’s permission, without creating an “account” at a bank or even the governments approval.
 No one can stop me.
 At least until they buy a $5 wrench!

 For 10+ years now no human, company or country – regardless of the power they wield – has been able to stop Bitcoin.
 Sure people have hacked exchanges but the underlying technology, the Blockchain, has remained impenetrable.
 Similarly, when configured correctly, there have been numerous cases where even the most powerful countries in the world cannot break encrypted files.
 Even a lone persons iPhone has become impossible to breach.
 Just this month it was revealed that German authorities can’t access $60 million dollars worth of Bitcoin that a jailed scammer stole.
 An entire country losing against 1 man with encryption, it’s astonishing and completely new.